emtan/iOS-workshop/tutorial.md

 Because there are many different "sizes" and "orientations" of iOS devices (e.g., different versions of iPhones, iPads, and being able to flip them around), the size and location of UI elements on the screen need to be constrained *relative* to other elements and/or the border of the screen.
 This way, our UI won't change in "appearance" when the size and/or orientation of the screen changes.
 Let's go back and add our constraints.

 To add a constraint, first click on a UI element and then clicking the constraints button at the bottom right corner of the storyboard screen (it looks like a square connected on the left and right to vertical lines).
-Then, add the following constraints to each UI element:
+Let's add constraints to each UI element as how we see fit/aesthetic.
-  * `UITableView`:
-  * `UITableViewCell`:
-  * `UILabel` on the table view cell:
-  * Both `UITextView`:
-  *

 Phew!
-It looks like everything seems to look like how we want our app to appear.
+It *looks* like everything seems to look like how we want our app to appear.
 If we run the app right now on our **Simulator** (click the "Play" arrow button at the top left corner of Xcode), we should see our starting ViewController with a table view, cells, "My Journal" displayed and the "Compose" button.

 ### Understanding MVC
 The architectural design of an app can be divided into the **Model** - **View** - **Controller** ("MVC").
+Simply put: The Model holds the data; the View holds the visuals; the Controller acts as the intermediary.
 The UI work we did in the previous section constructed parts of the **View**.
 Now we need the other two.

 Let's start with the Model since it only needs to speak to the Controllers.
 Note that generally in commercial apps, the Model is a remote database.
 However, for learning and simplicity purposes, we will build it ourselves.